ppeters0502/hello-world/README.md

 # hello-world
-Hello World tutorial for CYBR 8950 lab
+Hi there!

+This is Pat, I created this repository for CYBR 8950 to work through learning git and github.